OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 > The following clients have different behavior for `saveAsync` on appointments in compose mode:
 >
 > - Mac Outlook does not support `saveAsync` on a meeting in compose mode.
 Calling `saveAsync` on a meeting in Mac Outlook will return an error.
-> - Outlook on the web always sends an invitation or update when `saveAsync` is called on an appointment in compose mode.
+> - Outlook always sends an invitation or update when `saveAsync` is called on an appointment in compose mode.

 ##### Parameters